renanr0cha/google_homepage/README.md

 # Google.com clone

-On this project I remade the main Google.com page from scratch, with only html and css.
+On this project I remade the current main Google.com page from scratch, with only html and css.
 Exercise to The Odin Project Curriculum.